- We of course follow the Promo of the album which was leaked, but we try to replace the mixes published in Strictly 4 My N.I.G.G.A.Z. - in a identical form - by alternate mixes. - ###

 - Ice Cube - "True to the Game" (vocals : "So what really goes on")

-- 1992/08/04 (?) or 1992/05-06 (?).
-Released in Death Row's Greatest Hits (1996), but presented as a remix (with live instrumentation).
-Troublesome 21 was including the exact same "I Get Around" mix than in Strictly 4 My N.I.G.G.A.Z.
-So we chose to replace it by this pre-version or reference track remade with the Death Row's remix.
-It features a short unheard 2Pac verse, in fact a reference written for Money B, who finally didn't use it.
+- Story.
+Troublesome 21 promo is including the exact same "I Get Around" mix than Strictly 4 My N.I.G.G.A.Z..
+So it is interesting to replace it by the remake of the pre-version reference track which has a short unheard 2Pac verse, reference written for Money B, who finally didn't use it.
 2Pac also wrote Shock G's verse.
-A first take could be with Pac rapping all verses.
-2Pac early had Stretch invited to rap with him in live so it is said that there could also be a Stretch demo version (maybe more in 93).
+A first take could have Pac rapping all verses.
+2Pac early had Stretch invited to rap with him in live so there could also be a Stretch demo version (maybe more in 93).

 - Samples :